elastisys/compliantkubernetes-apps/tests/README.md

 The templates themselves are evaluated without any external values and are discovered using the file ending `.bats.gotmpl` and generated to the file ending `.gen.bats`.

-It is possible to template one test suite into multiple files, see the `unit/bin/init/` or `unit/validate/` for reference.
+It is possible to template one test suite into multiple files, see the `unit/templates/` for reference.

 ### Writing resource tests